 Mammonism

-In the beginning there is no accumulation of wealth because fish and wheat cannot be stored in large number for long.
+In the beginning there is no accumulation of wealth because agricultural products cannot be stored in large number.
 Trade is only for daily consumption.
 But with money that is changed.
 Money can be accumulated indefinitely and passed on to future generations.
-It can also be used to loan, invest and speculate to generate returns.
+It can also be used to loan and invest to generate returns.
 With money I can buy wheat from you and sell it to her at a higher price, and buy textiles from her and sell them to you at a higher price to make profits.
-It is then discoved that I can even make money without producing or owning anything myself, just serving as a middleman or broker.
+Some people even find that they can make money without producing or owning anything, just serving as a middleman or broker.
 Thus trade is no longer for daily consumption.
-It becomes the mere means of making money.
-More and more smart people shift from working in the real economy to working in the commerce and financial sectors, relying on trade (mercantilism) and financial services (finacialism) such as making loans, issuing bonds, selling financial derivatives, lending usury, etc., to generate high returns.
-A hollowed-out economy divorced from production hence emerges, transforming the real economy into a virtual economy.
-Some in this country even believe that the United States can maintain its hegemony simply by keeping the money-printing presses rolling.
-All these pose a potential threat to the nation because money itself cannot feed, clothe people or defeat the enemy.
-In crises of war, famine, decoupling, and foreign sanction, victory can only be won by a country's real production capacity rather than printed paper money.
+It became simply a means of accumulating wealth.
+More and more smart people left manufacturing and entered trading and finance to make money by reselling other people's products and by using financial tools, such as printing money, lending, issuing stocks, speculating, selling insurance, etc. Some economic theories, such as mercantilism, financialism, and neoliberalism, argue that the economy should be driven entirely by market forces, promoting trade and finance as the easiest way to build wealth.
+This results in the gradual transformation of a production-oriented economy into a trade-oriented or finance-oriented economy.
+This phenomenon, known as deindustrialization, poses a threat to a country's security, because manipulating finance and using printed money to buy foreign goods cannot defeat the enemy.
+In crises of war and embargo by hostile forces, victory can only be won by a country's real production capacity.

 Making money through trade is a tricky business.
-Strictly speaking there is no fair trade, or no profit can be made.
-One can only gain from someone else's loss.
-For example, the employer makes money by exploiting the employees whose labor generate greater values than the wages they are paid.
-Wall Street created dubious formulas and financial derivatives to make money at the expenses of ordinary investors and loanees.
-The insurance company takes advantage of people's sense of security.
+Strictly speaking there is no fair trade, or else it becomes unprofitable.
+One can only gain from the loss of others.
+For example, the employers make money by taking advantage of the employees whose labor generate much greater values than the minimum wage they are paid.
+Wall Street takes advantage of retail investors' investments and seeks huge profits by selling dubious financial derivatives at the expense of ordinary investors and borrowers.
+The insurance company exploit people's sense of security.
 Since low risky people greatly outnumber high risky people, the insurance company can make money by selling an empty promise.
 Jealous of the insurance company, the drug company increases the price of their product 5000%, according to a recent report.
 Hospitals make their money in the same way.
 I went to a hospital for a small skin condition.
-They first sent me to a family doctor, who sent me to the lab to have the test down, and then sent me to a dermatologist.
-The dermatologist knew immediately it was eczema without the need to see the test result.
+They sent me to see a family doctor.
+This family doctor sent me to the lab, and then sent me to a dermatologist.
+The dermatologist diagnosed it as eczema without the need to see the test result.
 The prescribed cream cost me $30 and the eczema was cured.
-But the hospital bill is $800, which is mostly paid for by the insurance.
+But the hospital bill is $800, which is partially paid for by the insurance.
 The insurance company shifts the cost to the clients by raising premiums and reducing coverages.
 Health insurance once covers everything, now you have to buy separate insurances for teeth, eyes, ears and drugs.
 House insurance once covers everything, now you have to buy separate insurances for fire, flood, tornado and earthquake.

 Greed knows no limit and most crimes, caught or not caught, are motivated by money.
-Noble causes intended to benefit the public, such as education, medicine, and journalism, now become means of making money, and money respects no morality.
+Noble causes intended to benefit the public, such as journalism, education and medicine, now all become means of making money, and money respects no morality.
 Clever opportunists who found ingenious ways to take advantage of others become the winners.
 Honest working people become the losers.
-As a result, people have lost interest in production and confidence in fairness and honesty.
-A working man once could feed the whole family, not anymore because the prices become so outrageous that women also have to work in order to maintain the same standard of living.
+As a result, people lost both confidence in fairness and motivation in production, fostering moral decay and opportunism.
+A worker once could feed the whole family, not anymore because the prices become so outrageous that women also have to work in order to maintain the same standard of living.
 Feminists may call it women's rights and equal opportunities.
 In fact it is the enslavement of women.
 As a woman lamented, "More and more women work extremely hard to make money now.
 Society provides women with less and less security.
-Security used to mean a commitment, a clasped hand when cross the street, now it becomes the money in your pocket and a fully charged cell phone...
+Security used to mean a commitment, a helping hand when cross the street, now it becomes the money in your pocket and a fully charged cell phone...
 We all yearn to marry a man, only to find ourselves turned into men."

-When a society permits people to accumulate unlimited wealth, uses money to measure one's success, allows the rich to influence legislation and policymaking with their money, provides them with legal loopholes and preferential treatments, and treats them as model citizens, it is bound that people all want to get rich quickly, that corruption breeds and crimes grow, that inequality and injustice increase, that society becomes more and more divided and polarized, that natural resources are depleted and the environment destroyed, and that politicians become more and more hypocritical and shameless.
+When a society measures success by electronic numbers, permits a handful of oligarchs to accumulate unlimited wealth, allows the rich to influence legislation and policy making with their money, provides them with legal loopholes and preferential treatments, and treats them as model citizens, it is bound that people all want to get rich quickly, that corruption breeds and crimes grow, that the privileged few become winners and the disadvantaged majority become losers, that inequality and injustice increase, that society becomes more and more divided and polarized, that natural resources are depleted and the environment destroyed, that the state is turned into a cartel controlled by capital and special interests, and that politicians become more and more unscrupulous and shameless.

-The profit-seeking nature of capital first stimulates the growth of an economy.
-It then leads to its ultimate corruption and decline.
-When a society makes profit rather than production its top priority, when its main components are no longer farmers and industrial workers but merchants, bankers, accountants and lawyers, when its GDP comes primarily from the trade, service and financial sectors rather than production, its failure is not far away.
-Mammonism is the cancer of the modern world, which dehumanizes us and turns us into slaves to money.
+Capitalism, with its greed and profit-seeking nature, initially may stimulate the growth of an economy, but will inevitably lead to its hollowing out, corruption and failure.
+When an economy makes profit rather than production its top priority, when it's willing to sacrifice quality for profit, as Boeing did, when most of its manufacturing moved to low-cost countries, when its main components are no longer farmers and industrial workers but merchants, bankers, consultants and lawyers, when its GDP comes primarily from the service and financial sectors rather than production, its failure is not far away.
+Capitalism is the cancer of the modern world, which dehumanizes people and turns them into slaves to money.
 When mankind invented money, nobody thought it would lead to the alienation of humanity.
-How to awaken mankind from this insanity is one of the most intractable problems facing modern philosophers, economists, sociologists, law makers, and politicians.
-(See America Is in Big Truoble.)
+How to awaken mankind from this insanity is one of the most intractable problems facing modern philosophers, economists, sociologists, law makers, and politicians (see America Is in Big Truoble).

 May 24, 2016